RHYME11/DoseCal/README.md

 2. Save PACE4 results in PACE4 folder with name formate: {beam_isotope}{beam_A}_{target_isotope}{target_A}_{beam_E}MeV.
 E.g. "Kr84_Al27_400MeV.pdf"

 ### Folder DoesParFiles:
-* Contain 5 txt files for "Body Unshield", "Body Shield", "Skin Unshield", "Skin Shield" and "Breath". <\br>
+* Contain 5 txt files for "Body Unshield", "Body Shield", "Skin Unshield", "Skin Shield" and "Breath". </br>
-* Value source from 2 PDF files also contained in this folder. <\br>
+* Value source from 2 PDF files also contained in this folder. </br>
 * Specific values for parameters (such as, distance and unit) marked at top in each file.
 * If extra parameters values needed, please generate txt file with same format "A" "Isotope" "DoesPar"